Tompkins Wake

 Tompkins Wake is a New Zealand law firm, headquartered in Hamilton, New Zealand with offices also in Auckland, Rotorua and Tauranga.
 The firm was founded as Tompkins and Wake in Hamilton on 22 June 1922 by Lance Tompkins and Cecil Barry Wake (known as Barry Wake).

+History

 Tompkins was a prominent lawyer in Hamilton.
 In 1958, he was appointed a Queen's Counsel.
 In 1963, he was called to the Supreme Court.